Why, hello there! This post might contain affiliate links, which means I earn a commission (at no extra cost to you!) if you purchase from them.

 What an unexpected mixture of nature, I hear you exclaim?
 That’s exactly what I thought!

 Acadia national park in Maine is one of the East Coast’s most beautiful and popular national parks.
+This beautiful national park is a must-visit on your next East Coast Road trip.
 We spent 2 days here and loved every moment of our time here.

 To help others, I’ve put together a guide sharing my Acadia National Park itinerary for first-time visitors…